coomar2841/android-multipicker-library/README.md

 - Fixed problem where for some files, mimetypes were not being properly set
 - Removed `Intent.createChooser` implementation Issue #33
 - Added option for `CacheLocation.INTERNAL_APP_DIR` for saving files into application's internal storage.

-###### Version 1.1.0
-- Issue #14 (Support for adding mimetype parameter for FilePicker)
-- Added JavaDocs
-- Removed Bing Image Search

-###### Version 1.0.10
-- Issue #17: For some camera applications, video recording was not possible.
-- Issue #20: Exif Issue
-- Media Picker changes and some fixes

 ##### License
 ---